 Specify Source Address

 Some local systems may have multiple interfaces and/or multiple IP addresses.
-This can be a problem if remote system have IP address based network restrictions.
-Setting specific source IP address can over come this problem.
+This can be a problem if remote system have IP address-based network restrictions.
+Setting a specific source IP address can overcome this problem.

 $ ssh -b 10.0.3.1 192.168.122.22